Hedge funds across globe cut fees in battle for investors

 "It's an asset class which probably will face more challenge and more outflows in the next one or two years."

-(Additional reporting by Maiya Keidan; Graphic by Michael Ovaska and Gustavo Cabrera; Editing by John O'Donnell and Pravin Char)
+(Additional reporting by Maiya Keidan; Graphic by Michael Ovaska and Gustavo Cabrera)